pkgcraft/pkgcraft.github.io/content/about/_index.md

 4. able to work with and create efficient, C compatible libraries
 5. relatively large, native library ecosystem

+Narrowing the field with those priorities, Rust is the only candidate that fulfills them all.
+Listing some of the alternatives and why they were rejected:

+- C --- Lacks any memory safety guarantees and requires far too much work to do high level coding without leveraging all sorts of libraries.
+However, it is decent as a glue layer used to provide language bindings as its the lingua franca of software.

+- C++ --- Like C, it also lacks memory safety guarantees without strict limits and guidelines for a project.
+In addition, while its community has done a decent job at improving the language over the years (compared to the likes of
+  C) the language has a large tail of accumulated baggage.

+- Go --- While good for writing services and tools, it doesn't come close to matching Rust's level of C compatibility and low level support in general.

+- Nim/Zig --- Both of these are interesting as C or C++ replacements, but they lack the community depth that Rust currently has and thus have smaller third party ecosystems.

+- Python/Ruby/etc --- Any dynamically typed, scripting languages fail to easily support efficient bindings for other languages and aren't performant enough in certain cases, requiring to implement extensions in external, compiled languages anyway.

-Narrowing the field with those priorities, the main candidates were Rust and Go with other stragglers failing for various reasons such as Nim and Zig.
-From those two options, Go is too restrictive for pkgcraft's envisioned design and doesn't achieve the same level of C support allowed by Rust.
-On the other hand, the main detriments of Rust in relation to pkgcraft's aspirations are its current lack of minor architecture support (compared to C and C++) and its steep learning curve, neither of which precludes pkgcraft from reaching its goals.
+The main detriments of Rust in relation to pkgcraft's aspirations are its current lack of minor architecture support (compared to C and C++) and its steep learning curve, neither of which precludes pkgcraft from reaching its goals.